TechAngelX/TechAngelX/README.md

 - **DevOps & Containerization**: Docker, CI/CD integration.
 - **Cloud & IT Management**: Azure, Active Directory, Microsoft 365, Salesforce.

-But my primary language (my 'bread and butter') is Java, and all the fun aspects of SOLID principles, clean coding, encapsulation, polymorpism and inheritance that come with it.
+But my primary language (my 'bread and butter') is Java, and all the fun aspects of SOLID principles, clean coding, clean implementation of design patterns, encapsulation, polymorphism, inheritance and all that come with it.
 I love OOP.
 I love to model the world !
 ## 🔧 Key Skills

 - **Software Development**: Proficient in algorithms, data structures, and application design.